 Characteristic facial features include short palpebral fissures, thin (flat) upper lip, flattened philtrum, flat midface.
 Growth retardation less than the 10th percentile for height and weight.
 Low birth weight for gestational age, decelerating weight over time not due to nutrition, disproportional low weight-to-height ratio.
 FAS has the classic facial features, ARND does not have the facial features.
+Increasingly however with the use of newer technologies such as 3d facial mapping the landmarks that were described as associated in the past are becoming much easier to quantify and measure.
+Features such as flat midface and micrognathia are increasingly possible to quantify against normal populations and are being seen more commonly, even when classical facial stigmata are absent (25).

 Gross and fine motor delays as in Developmental Coordination Disorder.
 Alcohol Related Birth Defects (ARBD) with eye, renal, cardiac and/or skeletal anomalies.
-FAS is the much less common, but most recognisable form of FASD (3,8,9,10).
-Infants can demonstrate Primary Regulatory Disorders characterized by difficulties in tolerating environmental stimuli (i.e. habituation problems), co-ordinating basic motor movements (i.e. sucking), or interacting with parents or care-providers.
+FAS is the much less common, but most recognizable form of FASD (3,8,9,10).
+Infants can demonstrate Primary Regulatory Disorders characterized by difficulties in tolerating environmental stimuli (i.e. habituation problems), coordinating basic motor movements (i.e. sucking), or interacting with parents or care-providers.
 Secondary psychiatric disorders appear due to environmental stressors such as PTSD after physical or sexual abuse, or Reactive Attachment Disorder of Infancy or Early Childhood related to separation from birth mother or multiple foster home placements.
+Emerging evidence however, would suggest that the neurodevelopmental consequences of FASD for outcomes such as ADHD and ASD are independent of postnatal factors (27).

 FASD increases the vulnerability to many common psychiatric disorders, such as ADHD, Mood Disorder, Anxiety Disorder, Alcohol or Drug Dependence, PDD, Autism and Schizoaffective Disorder.
 Personality Disorders seen are, Avoidant, Dependent, Schizoid, Passive/Aggressive and Borderline.
-Presence or absence of facial dysmorphology or growth features do not clinically correlate with the psychiatric presentation or structural brain damage in FASD (5,8, 11, and 12).
+Presence or absence of facial dysmorphology or growth features do not clinically correlate with the psychiatric presentation or structural brain damage in FASD (5, 8, 11, and 12).